-When you begin a leave of absence (when your payroll transaction record is changed to reflect that you're on a leave of absence),
+When you begin a leave of absence (when your central admin record is changed to reflect that you're on a leave of absence),

-- The Benefits Service Center sends you a letter acknowledging your leave, instructing you to call the Benefits Service Center at 1-844-843-6869, and requesting that you decide whether or not to continue your benefits while on your leave. - Once you call and record your Life Event and benefit elections with the Benefits Service Center, you will receive a confirmation statement showing your choices, the monthly cost of benefits, covered dependents, etc. - If you have not received a letter within 10 days of being placed on a leave, contact the Benefits Service Center immediately, so that you may continue your benefits while on leave.
+- The Benefits Service Center sends you a letter acknowledging your leave, instructing you to call the Benefits Service Center at 1-844-843-6869 and requesting that you decide whether or not to continue your benefits while on your leave. - Once you call and record your Life Event and benefit elections with the Benefits Service Center, you will receive a confirmation statement showing your choices, the monthly cost of benefits, covered dependents, etc.

+• If you have not received a letter within 10 days of being placed on a leave, contact the Benefits Service Center immediately, so that you may continue your benefits while on leave.

-During the initial period of an absence for a disability, while you are receiving accrued sick pay and during the 12-Month Period, you must pay your part of the cost toward your medical and dental coverage and the Company will continue to pay the rest.
-You will receive a personalized Leave of Absence Worksheet when the payroll transaction request placing you on unpaid leave is processed.
+During the initial period of an absence for a disability, while you are receiving accrued sick pay and during the 12-Month Period, the Company continues to pay its part toward the cost of your medical coverage for active employees, and you must pay your part of the cost as well.
+You will receive a personalized Leave of Absence Worksheet when the Central Admin Request placing you on unpaid leave is processed.
 The worksheet lists your benefits options during the leave, costs for benefit coverage, and the election deadline.
 If you elect to continue your medical and dental benefit, this coverage ends at the end of the 12th month of your leave.

-IMPORTANT: If you elect not to continue your benefits while on your leave, or if you fail to timely pay the required monthly contributions for coverage, your benefits will terminate for the duration of your leave of absence unless you are no longer eligible for coverage due to failure to satisfy the hours for Flight Attendants, Fleet Service Clerks, and Agents (e.g., if your leave crosses calendar years).
-When you return to active status, you may reactivate most of your benefits; however, some benefits will require that you supply Proof of Good Health in order to reactivate them (i.e., Long Term Disability Insurance, Optional Short Term Disability Insurance, and Voluntary Term Life Insurance).
+IMPORTANT: If you elect not to continue your benefits while on your leave, or if you fail to timely pay the required monthly contributions for coverage, your benefits will terminate for the duration of your leave of absence.
+When you return to active status, you may reactivate most of your benefits; however, some benefits will require that you supply proof of good health in order to reactivate them (i.e., Long Term Disability Insurance, Optional Short Term Disability Insurance, and Voluntary Term Life Insurance).

-With respect to your reactivating your Voluntary Term Life Insurance Benefit-if, for example, your prior-leave amount of life insurance was 4 times your annual salary, and you elected not to pay for your life insurance while you were on leave, once you've returned from your leave and provided Proof of Good Health satisfactory to The Hartford, you are allowed to reactivate your life insurance ONLY to the first level of coverage (which is one times your annual salary).
+With respect to reactivating your Voluntary Term Life Insurance Benefit-if, for example, your prior-leave amount of life insurance was 4 times your annual salary, and you elected not to pay for your life insurance while you were on leave-once you've returned from your leave and provided proof of good health satisfactory to The Hartford, you are allowed to reactivate your life insurance ONLY to the first level of coverage (which is one times your annual salary).